 The Orvis Company is a well-known name in the world of fly reels and fish.
 It claims to be the best at producing high-quality fly-fishing equipment.

-This reel can be purchased by any type of anglers, whether beginner or experienced.
+This reel can be purchased by any type of angler, whether beginner or experienced.
 It has a great design with a machined aluminum build that ensures its high performance.

 One of the best things about this reel is the sturdy feel it has to it.
 It will also last longer as compared to many other reels in the market.